Khalian/Modulo7/README.md

 on which standard and customized rules based on music theory can be applied.
 Concepts like phrasing analysis, timber and pitch analysis and custom rules (e.g - a higher number of power chords implies chances of the music song being a rock or metal song).
-The vector space model will include custom similarity measure and extensible similarity measures based on user input on complex music theory rules (STATUS : IMPLEMENTATION COMPLETED, TESTING ONGOING)
-THIS COMPONENT IS THE BULK OF THE WORK AND THE NOVELTY OF THE PROJECT.
+The vector space model will include custom similarity measure and extensible similarity measures based on user input on complex music theory rules (STATUS : COMPLETED) THIS COMPONENT IS THE BULK OF THE WORK AND THE NOVELTY OF THE PROJECT.

 2. An acoustics source parser component.
 The acoustic parser takes files like (.mp3, .midi) etc